Databases and Information Systems: Virtual Teaching

 because the presenter will probably not see it (hardly visible; not visible at

-all if the presenter uses pdf or screen-share fullscreen).
+all if the presenter uses pdf or screen-share fullscreen or two monitors).

 Note that during the lectures, we prefer to use the RocketChat channel